openmls/openmls/book/src/user_manual/processing.md

 #### Rolling back proposals

-Operations that add a proposal to the queue, will return the its reference.
+Operations that add a proposal to the queue, will return its reference.
 This reference can be used to remove a proposal from the store.
 This can be useful for example to rollback in case of errors.

 ```rust,no_run,noplayground